ABOUT OUR CONSUMER ADVISORY COUNCIL

-We work with people with asthma, their family and friends, health professionals, researchers and governments.
+We work with people with asthma, their carers, health professionals, researchers, and governments.
 We find the best treatments and practices to make sure life with asthma is the best it can be.

-But we know we are strongest when we share information, and those closest to people with asthma share information with us.
+In 2018, we formed the Asthma Australia Consumer Advisory Council as part of our Consumer Engagement Strategy with an aim to better engage with consumers and carers.
+We are strongest when we share information, and those closest to people with asthma share information with us.

-We thank our Consumer Advisory Council for the critical role they play in advising, informing and guiding Asthma Australia, its Board and management.
+Our Consumer Advisory Council has been fundamental in our strategic direction, and we thank them for the critical role they play in advising, informing, and guiding Asthma Australia, its Board, and management.

 You can find our Consumer Advisory Council’s purpose and objectives, roles and responsibilities, guiding principles and membership composition, as well as the terms of reference here.

 Members of Asthma Australia’s Consumer Advisory Council